Every person has guaranteed rights under the U.S. Constitution.

-- Reforming immigration bail proceedings to no longer disregard the ability to pay and ending the use of cash bail in Florida.
+- Reforming immigration bail proceedings to no longer disregard the ability to pay and limiting the use of cash bail in Florida.

-- Stopping Customs and Border Patrol’s transit and traffic stops on Greyhound and other forms of transformation.
+- Stopping Customs and Border Patrol’s transit and traffic stops on Greyhound and other forms of transportation.

 Developing local policy protections that reduce local collaboration with the denial of immigrants’ rights, by:

-- Prohibiting/repealing ICE programs such as 287(g), Warrant Service Officer and Basic Ordering agreements.
+- Rejecting/defeating ICE programs such as 287(g), Warrant Service Officer and Basic Ordering agreements.